Artists. Performers. Teachers.

 Schmidt is particularly interested in the music of Thelonious Monk, and has transcribed many of Monk's compositions and solos.
 Her composition, “Joie de Vivre,” composed as a homage to Thelonious Monk, was performed by Schmidt and her jazz trio, as part of the Concert Series, “The Faculty Composers Concert.”
 She was also featured on the Webster University Jazz CD, “Jazz Spoken Here, Volume Two” where she recorded “Four in One,” a Monk composition, as a duet with Paul DeMarinis, saxophonist and director of Jazz Studies.

-Schmidt is very active in the St. Louis jazz and cabaret scenes, serving frequently as both musical director and musician/performer/composer.
+Schmidt is very active in the St. Louis jazz and cabaret scenes, serving frequently as both musical director and as a musician, performer and composer.
 For many years, she was the performer/composer and co-leader of the award winning nationally touring group, Jasmine.

 Carolbeth True, piano